Blood donation involves collecting blood from a donor so it can be used to treat someone else.

 However, some more common things, such as having a recent piercing or taking certain medication, may also mean you cannot donate blood.

 Although most people are able to give blood, only about 4% of the population donate regularly.

 In England, around 8,000 blood transfusions are carried out every day.
 Therefore, the need for blood donations remains high.

 As blood can only be safely stored for a relatively short time, hospital blood stocks need to be continuously refreshed.
-For example, red blood cells can only be stored for 35 days and platelets (the part of the blood that helps prevent excessive bleeding) can only be stored for five days.
+For example, red blood cells can only be stored for 35 days and platelets (the part of the blood that helps prevent excessive bleeding) can only be stored for seven days.

 In particular, blood donations are needed from black and Asian people because the current levels of black and Asian donors are very low.
 Certain ethnic groups often require certain blood types, so having a range of donations from a wide range of ethnic groups is a more effective way of meeting the potential demand for blood.